Welcome to The Old School House, Carlecotes

 The modern, fitted bathroom includes bath with shower, toilet and hand basin.

-Well-behaved dogs are always welcome by prior arrangement with us.
+Well-behaved dogs are always welcome by prior arrangement with us, subject to owners’ agreement to the house rules for dogs:

 Dogs should remain on the ground floor, and on the floor, and never be left unsupervised in the cottage when owners are out.